kazewong/flowMC/joss/paper.md

 # Summary

 `FlowMC` is a Python library for accelerated Markov Chain Monte Carlo (MCMC) building on top of `Jax` and `Flax`.
+At it cores, it uses a combination of normalizing flows and traditional sampler to efficiently sample posterior distributions with non-trivial geometry, such as multimode

 # Key features